Electron Density Depletion in Reentry Plasma Flows Using Pulsed Electric Fields: Introduction

 Coupling the Navier-Stokes equations for bulk flow with a drift-diffusion model for charged species and a Gauss-law-based potential equation for electric field is computationally challenging, primarily due to the disparate time scales of neutrals and charged species.
 This discrepancy typically results in a stiff system, historically attributed to stability constraints imposed by the smallest scales that necessitate prohibitively small time steps.
 Consequently, capturing the largest time scales required excessive iterations, often forcing the use of coarse meshes that compromised accuracy.
 However, \cite{jcp:2014:parent,aiaa:2016:parent} demonstrated that for block-implicit schemes, this stiffness arises not from time scale discrepancies, but from error amplification within the Gauss-based potential equation.
 To mitigate this, the electric field can instead be derived from Ohm's law, with source terms added to the ion transport equations to enforce Gauss's law.
 This reformulation allows non-neutral sheaths to be integrated using aerodynamic-scale time steps, significantly improving computational efficiency and reducing numerical error in fully coupled simulations.

 In this work, we employ the advanced numerical framework developed by \cite{jcp:2014:parent,aiaa:2016:parent} and summarized in \cite{book:2022:parent} to simulate, for the first time, the interaction of pulsed discharges with the plasma flow around a re-entry vehicle.
-Starting from a steady-state solution at Mach 24, we apply triangle-waveform pulses to the vehicle's wedge section, inducing a region of electron depletion above the cathode.
+Starting from a steady-state solution at Mach 24, we apply triangle-waveform pulses to the vehicle's wedge section, inducing a region of electron depletion above the cathode {that effectively reduces signal attenuation.} {Beyond demonstrating mitigation performance, we isolate the critical roles of ion mobility and secondary electron emission in governing sheath topology.
+Finally, we establish why the present drift-diffusion approximation likely yields a conservative lower bound for performance compared to a fully kinetic description.}

 The paper is organized as follows: Sections II and III detail the physical model and numerical methods, respectively.
-Section IV validates the model against planetary entry flight tests and experimental data from a glow discharge in a hypersonic boundary layer.
-Following the problem setup in Section V and a grid convergence study in Section VI, Section VII defines the performance parameters, including energy deposition and the signal attenuation factor.
-Finally, Section VIII analyzes the simulation results, emphasizing the influence of the applied electric field on electromagnetic wave attenuation.
+Section IV validates the model against planetary entry flight tests and experimental data{.} {Sections V and VI cover the problem setup and grid convergence, while Section VII defines the performance metrics.
+Finally, Section VIII analyzes the simulation results, detailing the physical mechanisms driving the depletion layer.}